Easy Homemade Chicken Noodle Soup

 And poof.
 Soup.

-So you probably thinking… um Laur, don’t you already have a chicken noodle soup recipe on here?
-I do-I do… but this is better.
-That soup was so three years ago, and I’m a little more experienced… um in the kitchen.
+So you probably thinking: um Laur, don’t you already have a chicken noodle soup recipe on here?
+I do-I do!
+But this Easy Homemade Chicken Noodle Soup is so much better.
+That soup was so three years ago, and I’m a little more experienced in the kitchen.
 Yeah.
 So I took that old ditty, and flipped the switch and made it more scratch-y.

 This bowl of goodness is just what ya need when you are chapped, stuffy, achy and in need of a hot and hearty bowl of soup to sooth your soul.
 Now who wants to come over and make me some?
 Becud I kent breeve.